Federal Motor Carrier Safety Administration (FMCSA), DOT.

 Request for Exemption

-FMCSA has previously determined the process for obtaining a Swedish-issued CDL is comparable to, or as effective as, the Federal requirements of Part 383, and adequately assesses the driver's ability to operate CMVs in the U.S. In the past 2 years, FMCSA has published several notices of similar Volvo requests.
-An FMCSA notice of a similar nature was published on January 5, 2009, granting a comparable exemption to Volvo for a Swedish CDL driver permitting operation of CMVs in the U.S. (74 FR 333).
+FMCSA has previously determined the process for obtaining a Swedish-issued CDL is comparable to, or as effective as the Federal requirements of Part 383, and adequately assesses the driver's ability to operate CMVs in the U.S. On other prior occasions FMCSA has published notices concerning similar Volvo requests.
+The initial notice of a similar nature was published by FMCSA on May 12, 2006, granting this exemption to Volvo for 11 Swedish CDL drivers permitting them to operate CMVs in the U.S. (71 FR 27780).

 Request for Comments

 In accordance with 49 U.S.C.
 31315(b)(4) and 31136(e), FMCSA requests public comment on Volvo's application for an exemption from the CDL requirements of 49 CFR 383.23.
-The Agency will consider all comments received by close of business on March 25, 2010.
-Comments will be available for examination in the docket at the location listed under the ADDRESSES section of this notice.
+The Agency will consider all comments received by close of business on October 6, 2008.
+Comments will be available for examination in the docket at the location listed under the “ADDRESSES” section of this notice.
 The Agency will consider to the extent practicable comments received in the public docket after the closing date of the comment period.Start Signature

 Larry W. Minor,